haoc2021/haoc2021.github.io/cfp.md

 Accepted papers will be published in the workshop proceedings in the ACM Digital Library.
-The workshop proceedings are in separate volumes from the EuroSys conference proceedings, but will be listed as side events of the EuroSys in the ACM Digital Library.
+The workshop proceedings are in separate volumes from the EuroSys conference proceedings, but will be listed as side events of EuroSys '21 in the ACM Digital Library.

 <h2 class="text-primary">Submission Website</h2>